In addition to opens and clicks, fails - also called as bounces - are also tracked for each email campaign you send.

 New contact records

 When contacts are added to the database the email address field is checked for a valid email format.
 Contacts with an invalid syntax cannot be added to the database.

 You can see a bounce report for email campaigns grouped by "soft" bounces and "hard" bounces and the technical reason for each bounce.

-We keep track of bounced emails and manage these bounces by using fail scores.
+Envoke keeps track of bounced emails and we manage these bounces using a fail score.
 Three separate fields are maintained for each contact related to email failures:

 - The Fail Score field keeps track of the severity of failures.
-Each time a message cannot be sent to a contact their fail score is incremented by 1 - 9 depending on the severity of the fail.
+Each time a message cannot be sent to a contact their fail score is incremented by a number of 1 through 9 depending on the severity of the fail.
 For example, a soft bounce or temporary failure increments the fail score by 1 while a hard bounce or permanent failure increments the fail score by 9.
 The fail score of each contact by default is zero.

 - The Send Email field is a yes/no field and it is calculated as a result of the ongoing monitoring of invalid and/or inactive email accounts.
 It indicates if a contact record has a working email address based on sending history (a combination of bounces and successful deliveries) and determines if we will attempt to send an email to that contact or not.
 If a contact's fail score is over the Fail Score threshold value of 10 the contact's Send Email flag will change to "No" and the contact will be excluded from future mailings.
 The fail score and send email fields don't affect contacts' subscription statuses.
 Subscriptions and bounces are unrelated: someone can be subscribed with an inactive/old email while someone else may be unsubscribed with a vaild email.